Free Website Content - Steps to Creating RSS Feeds

 After publishing an RSS feed it is important

-automatically detect RSS on a website if you add a small
+will automatically detect RSS on a website if you add

 <link rel="alternate" type="application/rss+xml"